malike/malike.github.io/_posts/2015-12-21-Design-Thinking-Approach-For-Hobby-Robotic-Project.md

 ***2. Define***

 Now using our interview results we can define what the user wants.
 We should be able to see the user's real problem.
-Definig it brings us a step closer to solving the real problem for the user.This can be iterative process.
+Defining it brings us a step closer to solving the real problem for the user.This can be iterative process.

 	* Robot should use relatively cheap components.